cilium/cilium/Documentation/configuration/index.rst

    The `Cilium CLI <https://github.com/cilium/cilium-cli/>`_ has the ability to update individual values in the ``cilium-config`` ConfigMap.
-This will not effect running pods; pods must be deleted manually to pick up any changes.
+This will not affect running pods; pods must be deleted manually to pick up any changes.

+#.
+Via ``CiliumNodeConfig`` objects

+   Cilium also supports configuration on sets of nodes.
+See the :ref:`per-node-configuration` page for more details.
+Likewise, this also requires that pods be manually deleted for changes to take effect.

 Core Agent
 ----------